The Ultimate Guide to Padel Betting

 2. Flat Serve

-- Faster and more direct
+- Faster & more direct

 - Used to surprise receivers